PersonofNote/aminorstudio-gatsby/src/pages/posts/gatsby-share-links.md

 tags: [gatsby, javascript, react, design, quick tips, component, frontend]
 ---

-You may or may not have seen [Responsible Share Links](https://jonsuh.com/blog/social-share-links/).
+You may or may not have come across the idea of [Responsible Share Links](https://jonsuh.com/blog/social-share-links/).
 From the article:

-> "Social share scripts are convenient and easy to copy & paste but rely on JavaScript and add additional overhead to your site, which > means more HTTP requests and slower load times.
+> "Social share scripts are convenient and easy to copy & paste but rely on JavaScript and add additional overhead to your site, which
+> means more HTTP requests and slower load times.
 Instead, use share links that don’t require you to load scripts for each social site."

 Sounds good to me!
 I'm a big fan of implementing simple components myself anyway, rather than loading a million libraries.
 So I wrote a quick React component to add share links to the upcoming website overhaul of Spacepost.io.